EveFerox/CYOA/README.md

 4. Host room and click on the extensions button to start

 ## TODO
+- Fix the button flags.
+Crawling to a button does not seem to update the flag correctly
+- Fix reset when current player leaves
 - Utils - room admin actions
 - Utils - vibes settings
 - Utils proper permission check
 - Create story auto test tool

+## Questions
+- Is the first letter of flags uppercase or lowercase now? saw both occuring.